Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 2. Find ways to trust your partner.

-Relationships with no trust are doomed to fail eventually.
-And controlling behavior often comes from a place of mistrust in your partner.
+Controlling behavior often comes from a place of mistrust in your partner.

-These all come back to a lack of trust in your partner.
-A lack of trust can lead to irrational thoughts that our partner must be doing something that will hurt us, and so we become controlling to make sure they don’t do those things.
+A lack of trust can lead to irrational thoughts that your partner must be doing something that will hurt you, and so you become controlling to make sure they don’t do those things.

 You’ll become possessive, needy, clingy.
 You will try to manipulate them into not seeing people, using emotional blackmail to get your own way.